wavefrontHQ/docs/pages/doc/integrations_vrops.md

 1. Click **Register**.

-{% include important.html content="After you set up the vRealize Operations integration, it will take up to 24 hours for the data to start flowing into Wavefront.
-Until then, the charts on the predefined **VMware vRealize Operations Summary** dashboard will show NO DATA." %}
+{% include important.html content="After you set up the vRealize Operations integration, it will take up to 24 hours for the cost metrics to start flowing into Wavefront, because cost metrics reports flow on a daily basis.
+Until then, the cost related charts on the predefined **VMware vRealize Operations Summary** dashboard will show NO DATA." %}

 ## Metrics for vRealize Operations